-- Applicant must be a U.S. Citizen or Permanent Resident - Baccalaureate degree from an accredited college or university - All prerequisites required for medical school must be completed prior to admission into the MSBS-MS program - Official MCAT score (25 or higher is recommended) - Official undergraduate transcripts confirming degree submitted directly to the College of Graduate Studies - GPA of 3.0 or greater is recommended - Three letters of recommendation - Committee recommendation letters are accepted with all signatures - Recommendation letters must include your full name - Personal statement - Personal Statements submitted from medical school admission are not accepted.
-A new career goals personal statement is required for MSBS-MS admission. - Personal Statements must include your full name - University of Toledo College of Graduate Studies online application - Application Fee submitted at the time of online application - Please note: If you have already applied to the University of Toledo Medical School you must submit written authorization to the College of Graduate Studies in order for your medical school file to be accessed.
+- Applicant must be a U.S. Citizen or Permanent Resident - Baccalaureate degree from an accredited college or university - All prerequisites required for medical school must be completed prior to admission into the MSBS-MS program - Official MCAT score (25 or higher is recommended) - Official undergraduate transcripts confirming degree submitted directly to the College of Graduate Studies

+- GPA of 3.0 or greater is recommended - Three letters of recommendation - o Committee recommendation letters are accepted with all signatures - o Recommendation letters must include your full name - Personal statement - Personal Statements submitted from medical school admission are not accepted.
+A new career goals personal statement is required for MSBS-MS admission. - o Personal Statements must include your full name - University of Toledo College of Graduate Studies online application - o Application Fee submitted at the time of online application - Please note: If you have already applied to the University of Toledo Medical School you must submit written authorization to the College of Graduate Studies in order for your medical school file to be accessed.
 Please do not make this request until you have submitted your application and fee.

-Fall Term

-Course Course Name Credit Hours

-INDI5200 Cellular and Molecular Biology 11
+Fall Term Course INDI5200 INDI5250 PUBH6000 Course Name Cellular and Molecular Biology Human Physiology Biostatistics Credit Hours 11 3 3

-INDI5250 Human Physiology 3

-PUBH6000 Biostatistics 3
+1 CBH0000 Diostatistics 3

 Total 17

 Spring Term

-Course Course Name Credit Hours
+Course INDI5550 Course Name Anatomy and Pathophysiology Credit Hours

-INDI5550 Anatomy and Pathophysiology 3

 INDI6020 "On Being a Scientist" 1

 NERS5810 Neuroscience 6

-PHYA6600 Research Practicum 1
+PHYA6600 Research Practicum

 PUBH6010 Public Health Epidemiology 3

-Total 14
+Total ↓ // - 1872

 Summer Term

-Course Course Name Credit Hours
+Course Course Name Credit Hours 2016 Catalog

-INDI6980 Scholarly Project 9
+INDI6980 Scholarly Project

 Total 9